Not so presto? Outcomes of sluggish prestin in outer hair cells: 2. Coupled oscillators

 The simplest introduction of active or amplifying mechanism to the system of interacting harmonic oscillator would be to flip the sign of the drag term in one of the oscillators.

-Let the first one with displacement $x$ is an amplifying oscillator (AO), i.e. $\eta_1<0$, and the second one with displacement $y$ is a dissipating oscillator (DO) and stimulus is applied to the DO.
-Let the stimulus has a sinusoidal waveform with at an angular frequency $\omega$.
+Let us assume that the first one with displacement $x$ is an amplifying oscillator (AO), i.e. $\eta_1<0$, and the second one with displacement $y$ is a dissipating oscillator (DO) and stimulus is applied to the DO.
+Let the stimulus have a sinusoidal waveform with at an angular frequency $\omega$.
 Then $F_2=f_2\exp[i\omega t]$ and the amplitudes of AO and DO are, respectively, $x$ and $y$.

 The equation of motion can be expressed in the form

 where frequencies are normalized with respect to the resonance frequency $\omega_2$ (where $\omega_2^2=M_2/K_2$) of the DO, i.e.\ $\overline\omega=\omega/\omega_2$, $\overline\omega_\eta=\omega_\eta/\omega_2$, and $\overline\omega_a=\omega_a/\omega_2(>0)$.
 The negative sign on the term involving $\overline\omega_a$ indicates negative drag that amplifies the oscillation of the system.